owncloud/ocis/docs/ocis/development/testing.md

 {{< /hint >}}

 {{< hint info >}}
-To run the tests that requires an antivirus service (tests tagged with `@antivirus`), you need to provide following environment variables while running the tests.
+To run the tests that require an antivirus service (tests tagged with `@antivirus`), you need to provide the following environment variables while running the tests.

 ```bash
 START_ANTIVIRUS=true \